frixc7/Sliding-Puzzle/README.md

 - The current JAR is built for Linux and contains platform-specific JavaFX libraries
 - For Windows/macOS, build a platform-specific JAR or run via command line
 - Ensure your system is configured to open JAR files with Java
+- Make sure to give permissions to execute the JAR file

 ## Game Instructions